 Looks like... sleeping in, waking up in fresh linen sheets, eating breakfast and drinking water in bed with you and Ziggy!

 I am in between jazz and rap.
 Dang, next question.

 If you had to choose one food item for the rest of your life, what would it be?

 Well, if health wasn’t involved, pizza.
 Since health is, organic mangoes!

 What really inspires and motivates you to create?

-What fashion and why In awe?
+Why fashion and why In awe?

-I knew since I was young that I wanted to do something with clothing and run my own business.
+I knew since I was young that I wanted to do something involving clothes, styling and run my own business.
 Responsible and slow fashion is definitely a passion thing.
 While living in Australia I felt really inspired, I saw it could become a reality.
 It led me to study in Sydney at the Fashion Business Institute.
 I also knew that I couldn’t have a regular job if I wanted to create change in the world, in a place where my heart felt it was really needed.
 As you know, that is for the care of victims of sex trafficking.
 I pressed into what I felt I was called to, then after lots of hard work and waiting on the perfect timing, I started In awe.